 Concrete is always going to be a builder’s best friend.
-It’s known to be universally strong, durable and versatile.
-It’s affordability and thermal mass makes it an eco-friendly material too, so it’s not surprising to know that concrete is among the world’s most-used materials for building.
-But concrete has the probability to crack, and in most cases there’s just nothing that you could do about it.
+It’s known to be universally strong, durable, and versatile.
+Its affordability and thermal mass make it an eco-friendly material too, so it’s not surprising to know that concrete is among the world’s most-used materials for building.
+But concrete has the probability to crack, and in most cases, there’s just nothing that you could do about it.
 You might ask yourself why, and that’s why we have the answers to that question including pointers as to how you can diminish those causes from happening.

-Over the course of time, weather and wear and eventually occur and your concrete will develop a hairline crack at the very least, or even multiple cracks.
-There are many reasons as to why concrete cracks—some can even begin to appear only hours after the drying process.
+Over the course of time, weather and wear eventually occur and your concrete will develop a hairline crack at the very least or even multiple cracks.
+There are many reasons why concrete cracks—some can even begin to appear only hours after the drying process.